On skip connections and normalisation layers in deep optimisation: Related works

 \section{Related works}

 Convergence theorems for deep \emph{linear} networks with the square cost are considered in \cite{bartlett1, arora}.
 In \cite{jacot}, it is proved that the tangent kernel of a multi-layer perceptron (MLP) becomes approximately constant over all of parameter space as width goes to infinity, and is positive-definite for certain data distributions, which by Theorem \ref{thm:backgroundthm} implies that all critical points are global minima.
-Strictly speaking, however, \cite{jacot} does not prove convergence of gradient descent; the authors consider only gradient flow, and leave Lipschitz concerns untouched.
-The papers \cite{du1, du2, zhu, zou1, zou2, oymak} prove that overparameterized, multilayer neural nets of varying architectures can be optimised to global minima \emph{close to initialisation} by assuming sufficient width of several layers.
-Improvements on these works have been made in \cite{nguyen1, nguyen2}, wherein large width is required of only a single layer.
+Strictly speaking, however, \cite{jacot} does not prove convergence of gradient descent: the authors consider only gradient flow, and leave Lipschitz concerns untouched.
+The papers \cite{du1, du2, zhu, zou1, zou2, oymak} prove that overparameterized neural nets of varying architectures can be optimised to global minima \emph{close to initialisation} by assuming sufficient width of several layers.
+While \cite{zhu} does consider the cross-entropy cost, convergence to a global optimum is \emph{not} proved: it is instead shown that perfect classification accuracy can be achieved close to initialisation during training.
+Improvements on these works have been made in \cite{nguyen1, nguyen2, bombari}, wherein large width is required of only a single layer.